vacuumlabs/babel-plugin-extensible-destructuring/README.md

 want to write such of your own, you can install `extensible-polyfill`.
 This very simple standalone `npm` package comes with three implementations of `__extensible_get__`, that you can use OOTB:

-- `defaut`: standard ES6 compatible: no magic here
+- `default`: standard ES6 compatible: no magic here
 - `immutable`: the one that you can use with [Immutable.js](https://facebook.github.io/immutable-js/) to destructure its Maps and Lists
 - `safe`: prevent returning values from being `undefined`.
 Also includes features of `immutable`